nathnim/track_and_count/README.md

 First, the dataset of urn pictures was collected (see *urn_detection_yolov5/collecting_urn_dataset.doc* for details).
 Note that the dataset has already been augmented with different brightness levels to simulate the effect of illumination in a room and/or bad camera settings.
 The dataset can be downloaded with curl.
-Then, **YOLOv5 detector** is applied with 2 classes of objects specified: an urn (custom object) and a person (coco object).
+Then, the **YOLOv5 detector** is applied with 2 classes of objects specified: an urn (a custom object) and a person (a coco object).
 The neural network is then fine tuned to learn about the custom object class.
 Finaly, the inference is done on a subset of data and the result is visualized.

 *NB*: Since an urn is a stationary object (i.e. its position is not supposed to change in time),